Among other changes, TimeTune 2.6.5 brings with it two significant improvements:

 Changing our onboarding tutorial was a task long overdue.
 Our previous tutorial didn’t do a great job explaining the core features of the app and guiding new users 🧭

 We have to give a big thank you to Samuel Hulick and his UserOnboard website.
 There, he analyzes the onboarding experiences from some well-known applications and websites.
-If you are developing any kind of software product with user interaction, we highly recommend UserOnboard.
+If you are developing any kind of software product with user interaction, we highly recommend to take a look at UserOnboard.

 One big problem in our old tutorial was that it was completely swipeable and non-interactive.
 Many users rushed through the initial screens to get into the app as soon as possible and missed some important indications 😥